Careers and Employability Service

 • working in a local authority setting (local authority providers of community drop-in services, health visitor services, and public health programmes)

-• Private sector and, or charities, community interest companies and social enterprise organisations
+Other setting may include private sector and, or charities, community interest companies and social enterprise organisations.

 Royal College of Midwives Career Framework